autowarefoundation/autoware.universe/map/map_projection_loader/README.md

 | :---------------------- | :---------- | :------------------------------------------------------------------------------- |
 | map_projector_info_path | std::string | A path to map_projector_info.yaml (used by default)                              |
 | lanelet2_map_path       | std::string | A path to lanelet2 map (used only when `map_projector_info_path` does not exist) |

+## How to add a new map projection type

+Please be aware that when you add a new map projection type, you need to modify the packages that are related to map_projector_info as well.
+The packages are as follows as of 2023/08/22:
+- map_loader
+- default_ad_api
+- gnss_poser